Anne de Montmorency, 1st Duke of Montmorency: Entry into Piedmont

 This truce would last more than three months, being twice extended while the two sides argued over the specific arrangements of control that a more permanent peace settlement would entail in Italy.
-Montmorency and the Cardinal de Lorraine met with envoys of the Emperor at Leucate and agreed that the ducato di Milan would be given to the king's third son the duc de Angoulême as a dowry for his marriage to the daughter of the Emperor.
+Montmorency and the Cardinal de Lorraine met with envoys of the Emperor at Leucate and agreed that the duchy of Milan would be given to the king's third son the duc de Angoulême as a dowry for his marriage to the daughter of the Emperor.
 However dispute arose between the king and Emperor over how many years the king would be able to administer the duchy for his son.
 Unable to achieve a consensus over the destiny of Milan, François and the Emperor compromised by agreeing to an extension of the truce for 10 years, during which time each side was to maintain what they currently possessed.
 Montmorency provided assurance that neither party would ever declare war over claims to Milan again.
 While the talks were ongoing, Montmorency directed a young Monluc, future Marshal of France to spy on the fortifications of Perpignan.

 The king was greatly pleased with Montmorency, and met with him in Montpellier on 31 January 1538 to provide him his pay for the campaign, which totalled 158,000 écus, the court thronged around to celebrate him upon his entry to Lyon.